eagle-io/docs/source/api/best_practices/index.rst

 Discover Node Ids from the user interface
 -----------------------------------------
-Enable the :ref:`Display Node Ids in properties dialog <user-api-keys>` option to quickly discover Node Id's from the user interface.
+Enable the :ref:`Display Node Ids in properties dialog <user-preferences-other>` option to quickly discover Node Id's from the user interface.
 The Node Id will be shown in the associated Node properties dialog.
+You can also assign your own unique Custom Id to every node for use with the API.

 .. only:: not latex